Skip to main content

 Understanding pressure injuries

-Pressure sores happen when long-term pressure interrupts blood flow to the skin and underlying tissue, causing damage that can range from mild redness to deeper wounds.
+Pressure injuries happen when long-term pressure interrupts blood flow to the skin and underlying tissue, causing damage that can range from mild redness to deeper wounds.
 These injuries are more likely in those with limited mobility, reduced sensation, difficulty repositioning themselves, or are very frail.
 They can be painful, distressing, and, if not recognised early, may lead to infection or slower recovery.
 Caring for someone at risk involves gentle, vigilant support from your Helping Hands carer, including regular skin checks, repositioning, good nutrition and hydration, and using pressure‑reducing surfaces.
 Recognising the early signs such as persistent redness, warmth, or tenderness can prompt action before a small sore becomes a bigger problem.
-If you’re looking for some more advice on pressure ulcers, the NICE guideline on pressure ulcer prevention and management can help, along with the University Hospitals Sussex NHS leaflet on preventing pressure damage.
-A Helping Hands carer can offer expert personal care, so we’ll make sure your bed positioning and mattresses are all supporting your rest, while looking out for any signs of sores with a well-trained eye.
+If you’re looking for some more advice on pressure injuries, the NICE guideline on pressure ulcer prevention and management can help, along with the University Hospitals Sussex NHS leaflet on preventing pressure damage.
+A Helping Hands carer can offer expert personal care, so we’ll make sure your bed positioning and mattresses are all supporting your rest, while looking out for any signs of injury with a well-trained eye.

 Preventing bedsores and skin breakdown at home